 - IT Services

 - Institutional Review Board

 Hospitalist Nurse Practitioner Concentration

-It is important that you meet with the director of the DNP program or the Dean of the School of Nursing and Health Sciences to develop your personal curriculum plan as the sequencing of courses can impact the time it takes you to complete the program.
+It is important that you meet with the director of the DNP program or the Dean of the School of Nursing to develop your personal curriculum plan as the sequencing of courses can impact the time it takes you to complete the program.